DaviDevMod/focus-trap/packages/single-focus-trap/README.md

 > **Note**
 > The code is actually tested only against Chromium-based browsers.
-> That's because the e2e tests use [Cypress](https://www.cypress.io/), which [does not support native browser events](https://github.com/cypress-io/cypress/issues/311) (in particular [<kbd>Tab</kbd> key presses](https://github.com/cypress-io/cypress/issues/311)), problem that is solved by using the [Cypress Real Events](https://github.com/dmtrKovalenko/cypress-real-events) plugin which does allow to get native <kbd>Tab</kbd> key presses in Cypress, but only in presence of Chrome Devtools.
+> That's because the e2e tests use [Cypress](https://www.cypress.io/), which [does not support native browser events](https://github.com/cypress-io/cypress/issues/311) (in particular [<kbd>Tab</kbd> key presses](https://github.com/cypress-io/cypress/issues/311)), problem that is solved by using the [Cypress Real Events](https://github.com/dmtrKovalenko/cypress-real-events) plugin which does allow to get native browser events in Cypress, but only in presence of Chrome Devtools.

 ## Nice to know